Install FFB-Bridge

 to avoid polkit prompts on some distributions, the

-Doctor page offers a one-click install of the
+Support page (in the sidebar) offers a one-click install of the following udev rule for every supported USB joystick:

 # /etc/udev/rules.d/99-ffb-bridge.rules